-Microsoft profit beats estimates on strong cloud demand
+Microsoft profit beats expectations on strong cloud demand

-Microsoft Corp. reported a better-than-expected quarterly profit and revenue, helped by a strong performance in its fast-growing cloud business.
+Microsoft Corp reported better-than-expected quarterly profit and revenue on Thursday, helped by strong performance in its fast-growing cloud business.

-The company’s shares rose as much as 1.5 per cent in trading after the bell on Thursday.
-They had touched a record high of $74.30 in regular trading.
+Shares of the world’s largest software company rose as much as 1.5 per cent in after-hours trading, after touching a record high of $74.30 during the regular session.

-Microsoft said revenue from its cloud unit, which includes the flagship Azure platform and server products, rose about 11 per cent to $7.43-billion in the fourth quarter.
+Microsoft said revenue from its cloud unit, which includes the flagship Azure platform and server products, rose about 11 per cent to $7.43-billion in the fiscal fourth quarter ended June 30.

 Analysts on average had expected revenue of $7.32-billion, according to data and analytics firm FactSet.